pushyendra/FoodGuardAi/README.md

 The four-stage architecture — extract, analyze, rank, verdict — is deliberately simple.
 Anyone who reads `agent.py` can understand exactly what the system does and why.
 That transparency is itself a feature: regulators, researchers, and consumers can audit the logic without reverse-engineering a black-box model.

 In a world where food labels are designed to obscure rather than inform, Food Guard AI puts the power back in the hands of the consumer.

+> 🔍 **See it in action** — the screenshots and walkthrough above show the live ADK Dev UI tracing every stage of a real analysis on *Maggi 2-Minute Masala Noodles*, from raw ingredient extraction all the way to a `CAUTION` verdict with a ranked danger breakdown.

 ---